-A notification under this section shall be made by the employee or volunteer following Montessori School of Cayman's Reporting of Suspected Child Abuse/Neglect procedures, which are in line with the Department of Education Services (DES).
+A notification under this section shall be made by the employee or volunteer following Montessori School of Cayman's Reporting of Suspected Child Abuse/Neglect procedures, which are in line with the Ministry of Education's expectations.
 Teachers and other school employees/volunteers who have reason to believe that a student is being abused are mandated to report that information to MSC's Head of School, Briana Bergstrom.
 Once verbally reported, the MSC Child Abuse Incident Report Form will be completed and submitted to the MASH unit.